yangus1265/assignment/README.md

                                    |  Latitude                 |
                                    |  Longitude                |

-  output.csv is the output of the model.
+  output.csv is the path of the output of the model.
 The model will output the following:

                                    | not_top_25 |  top_25   |
                                    | probability|probability|

   the probability ranging from 0 to 1.
+  An actual input sample and output sample is included: input.csv, output.csv

   TODO:
   - create flask server allow for localized API call